nishp763/SCS-RL-3547-Final-Project/README.md

 1. Go to https://visualstudio.microsoft.com/downloads/
 2. Scroll down to the bottom of the page and click on `Tools for Visual Studio 2019`.
 3. Then browse to `Build Tools for Visual Studio 2019` and click on the Download button to download the file.
+4. Once you've downloaded it, run the executable file to begin the installation.
+5. Once the application opens up, click on the `Workloads` tab.
+6. Select the `C++ build tools` by clicking on the checkbox and begin the installation.
 </br>

 Install & Setup SWIG